[Ansible 2.12] Build an Ansible execution environment for CentOS 6 using Docker in WSL2

 lastly

-I tried to do it quickly with Ansible in a CentOS 6 environment, but it didn't work with the current version.
+I tried to quickly do it with Ansible in a CentOS 6 environment, but it wouldn't work with the current version.

-I chose Docker because I thought it would be the quickest solution, and it's actually quite handy and convenient.
-(I'll ignore the operational aspects.)
+I chose Docker because it seemed like the quickest solution, and it really is easy and convenient.
+(I'll overlook the operational aspects for now.)

-I hope this article will provide some useful knowledge/information to those who read it.
+I hope this article provides some useful knowledge and information to those who read it.

 Thank you for reading this far.